Guyu98/Temporal-network-Generative-Dynamic-Activity-Model/README.md

 ```python
 from model import GDAM
 ```
-The proposed temporal network model -- GDAM -- requires five configuration parameters that are briefly described below
+The proposed temporal network model -- GDAM -- requires five configuration parameters that are briefly described below.
+In this repository, the initial network structures are set to be complete graph with `n` nodes, while it is easy to modify the source code in the `__init__()` to achieve any desired structure.
+Parameter `gamma` reflects the busrty activity of nodes (and links) to engage in communications, which can be obtained by fitting the real power-law interaction sequence using the algorithm proposed in [Power-Law Distributions in Empirical Data](https://doi.org/10.1137/070710111).
 ```python
 class GDAM:
     def __init__(self, n, m, gamma, rho, gam):